catdeal3r/ChromeX/README.md

 </div>

 - **What's this?**: This is recreation of ChromeOS, made in quickshell for wayfire.
-It was designed to also fit with the Material 3 Expressive design language, and also has a few other tweaks ...
+It was designed to also fit with the Material 3 Expressive design language, and also a few other tweaks ...
 - **This looks cool; should I use it?**: Not yet.
 Many things are not complete, including a settings menu, network and bluetooth menus, the launcher, and the notification history + calendar.
 It's best if you wait until those have been made.

 ## Table of Contents